MA Directing

 Collaboration is at the very heart of what we do at Leeds Conservatoire.
 You’ll share core modules with students from the other Theatre MAs, generating new work in a collaborative environment.

-You’ll work on the conservatoire’s MA Theatre Festival and have access to rehearsal rooms where undergraduate students create their annual Season of Live Performance.
+You’ll work on developing work for the Leeds Theatre Festival and have access to rehearsal rooms where undergraduate students create their annual season of live performances.
 Through these projects and creative relationships, you’ll establish performances and a creative network, ready to transfer into your professional life.

 Master your skills